+An extraordinary calm day—not a single blast.
+The Underground people wondered if they had run out of rockets up there.
 One more duck cooked by the underground media: this Republic got recognized by Czech-Slovakia.

+At the Main Post they've put up a letter-box – one for all the letterwriters in the town.
+The correspondence to be shipped by helicopters.
 I definitely suspect it would be a one-way communication.
-But Sahtik, who was terribly ill all the day, had, nevertheless written a letter to my sister in the Ukraine.
+But Sahtik, who was terribly ill all the day, had, nevertheless, written a letter to my sister in Ukraine.

+In the morning I attended the Club.
 Araic tried to explain to me some elementary features of Arab lettering.

 Rita (under influence from the novel by Lawrence) pitied there were no foresters here.